|

 Farms that are formally endorsed by MACSAC enjoy the

-Distributed through Sustainable Times newspaper to over 21,000 Wisconsin households
+Listing in the annual CSA Farm Directory Distributed through Sustainable Times newspaper to over 21,000 Wisconsin households

-Attended each year by over 1,000 people and publicized in statewide media including the Wisconsin State Journal, Isthmus, Sustainable Times and more
+Table at the annual Madison CSA Open House Attended each year by over 1,000 people and publicized in statewide media including the Wisconsin State Journal, Isthmus, Sustainable Times and more

-Receives over 270,000 hits each year. www.macsac.org
+Listing on the MACSAC website Receives over 270,000 hits each year. www.macsac.org

-The Partner Shares program subsidizes 50% of the cost of your share for low-income households.
-(Eligibility after one full season in the Coalition)
+Financial assistance for low-income households The Partner Shares program subsidizes 50% of the cost of your share for low-income households.

-Health Plan Partner Reimbursements allow members of MACSAC endorsed farms access to reimbursements for joining.
+Offer your members $100-$300 cash back Health Plan Partner Reimbursements allow members of MACSAC endorsed farms access to reimbursements for joining.
 Coalition and farm publicity through our Health Plan Partners is distributed widely to over 120,000 subscribers.

-Grower gatherings, Grower Mentorship program, communication with other CSA growers, and opportunities for bulk supplies purchasing
+Farmer-to-farmer mentorship and support Grower gatherings, Grower Mentorship program, communication with other CSA growers, and opportunities for bulk supplies purchasing

-MACSAC responds to thousands of general emails and calls each year, organizes events, administers the Partner Shares program, fundraises, promotes farms and CSA, and guides new members through choosing farms.
+Member services by MACSAC staff MACSAC responds to thousands of general emails and calls each year, organizes events, administers the Partner Shares program, fundraises, promotes farms and CSA, and guides new members through choosing farms.

-- Opportunities to participate in other promotions and benefits by
+Opportunities to participate in other promotions and benefits by

 MACSAC and be promoted by MACSAC staff and volunteers at numerous